Robots and drones replace humans as shippers

 Equipment costs are also a major barrier as the cost of drones and robots remains high compared to traditional logistics costs.

-In addition, security issues must also be considered, how to limit the risk of theft and vandalism when these vehicles operate outdoors without direct supervision.
+In addition, security issues must also be taken into account, how to limit the risk of theft and vandalism when these vehicles operate outdoors without direct supervision.

 Experts predict that in the next 5-10 years, robots and drones will play a complementary role, not completely replace traditional shippers.